Eruyome/PoE-Naut-Dark-Theme/README.md

 ## Bug Reporting / Suggestions

-If you want to report some bugs or make some suggestions please create an issue here [Github Issues](https://github.com/Eruyome/PoE-Naut-Dark-Theme/issues)
+If you want to report some bugs or make some suggestions please create an issue here [Github Issues](https://github.com/Eruyome/PoE-Naut-Dark-Theme/issues). **Always check for an updated version of the script if something seems to be broken.** It may have already been fixed.

 ## Tips